Holomorphic disks and the disk potential for a fibered Lagrangian: Transversality and compactness results

 By a general theorem, $e(u)$ only depends on $\g$ when $u$ is holomorphic.

 With these notions, we have the following theorem:

-\begin{theorem}[Compactness, \cite{floerfibrations}; Theorem 7.1] Let $\g$ be an uncrowded type with $\I(\g,\underline{x})\leq 1$ and let $\mc{P}=(P_\gamma)$ be a collection of coherent, regular, stabilized fibered perturbation data that contains data for all types $\gamma$ with $\I(\gamma,\underline{x})\leq 1$ and from which $\g$ can be obtained by (making an edge finite/non-zero) or (contracting an edge).
-Then the compactified moduli space $\overline{\mc{M}}_\g(D, P_\g)$ contains only regular configurations $\gamma$ with broken edges and unmarked disk vertices.
-In particular, there is no sphere bubbling, and orientations can be assigned so that vertical disk bubbles in configurations with one input and one output cancel in the $A_\infty$ algebra. \end{theorem} The following is included from \cite{floerfibrations}: \begin{proof} Let $u_\nu\in \mc{M}_\g (E,L,D,P_\g)$ be a sequence of bounded energy adapted $P_\g$-holomorphic configurations each based on a treed disk $C_\nu$.
-By Gromov and Floer there is a convergent subsequence to a configuration $u:\tilde{C}\rightarrow (E,L)$ where $\tilde{C}$ has an associated $\pi$-stable curve $C$ based on a type $(\Xi,\underline{x})$.
-We will show that $\tilde{C}=C\cup\{\text{ghost components}\}$, that $u$ is $\pi$-adapted in the sense of Definition \ref{adapteddef}, and the absence of sphere/vertical disk bubbles.
+\begin{theorem}[Compactness, \cite{floerfibrations}; Theorem 7.1] Let $\g$ be an uncrowded, unbroken type with $\I(\g,\underline{x})\leq 1$ and let $\mc{P}=(P_\Xi)_{\Xi\in\gamma}$ be a collection of coherent, regular, $\pi$-stabilized fibered perturbation data that contains data for all types $\Xi$ from which $\g$ can be obtained by some combination of (collapsing an edge/making an edge finite or non-zero) or (forgetting a ghost component).
+Then the compactified moduli space $\overline{\mc{M}}_\g(P_\g,\underline{x})$ of adapted configurations contains only regular configurations $\gamma$ with broken edges and disk vertices.
+In particular, there are no sphere bubbles.
+Moreover, moduli corresponding to vertical disk bubbles come in pairs or can be given opposite orientations so that they cancel in an algebraic sense. \end{theorem} The following is included from \cite{floerfibrations}: \begin{proof} Let $u_\nu\in\mc{M}_\g (P_\g,\underline{x})$ be a sequence of bounded energy adapted $P_\g$-holomorphic configurations each based on a treed disk $C_\nu$.
+By Gromov and Floer there is a convergent subsequence to a configuration $u:\tilde{C}\rightarrow (E,L)$.
+By forgetting unstable ghost components we obtain a curve $u:C\rightarrow (E,L)$ based on a type $\Xi$ that is related to $\g$ via the assumed operations on treed disks, and thus $u$ is $P_\Xi:=\Pi^* P_\g$-holomorphic.
+We will show that $\Xi$ is $\pi$-stable, that $u$ is $\pi$-adapted in the sense of Definition \ref{adapteddef}, and that $\Xi$ lacks sphere and vertical disk bubbles.

-First, we show that $u$ is $\pi$-adapted.
-To show the (non-constant spheres) axiom, we notice that in the limit, the projection of any sphere bubble must have energy less than $e_B(\pi_*\g)<\varrho$.
-Since the almost complex structure takes values in $\varrho$-stabilized data, it follows from item ($1$) in Definition \ref{stabilizedbyDdef} that any sphere component $S$ contained in $D$ must be contained in a single fiber.
-Following the definition of fibered perturbation datum \ref{perturbationdatadef}, the perturbation of the vertical almost complex structure need not vanish at an interior marking, so we may assume that $J_F$ is regular for the sphere bubble in this fiber.
-Since this sphere bubble relates $\Xi$ to $\g$ by contracting an edge, it follows that we have regularity for $\Xi$ by assumption.
-Hence, $\I (\Xi,\underline{x})\geq 0$.
-On the other hand, sphere bubbling is codimension two, which contradicts the assumption $\I(\g,\underline{x})$.

-Next, we show the (stable domain) property: Suppose that $\Upsilon(\pi_*\Xi)$ has an unstable component $ v_S:S\rightarrow B$ that is the projection of a component $u_S:S\rightarrow E$.
-Since each configuration in the subsequence is adapted, it follows that $u_S$ is a bubble such that $v_S$ is $J_{D_B}$-holomorphic for some $\varrho$-stabilized a.c.s.
-Hence, by $2$ and $3$ \ref{stabilizedbyDdef}, $S$ is a stable domain.
-This is a contradiction.